 GLOBAL MARKETS-Stocks rally on treatment hopes, currencies await ECB

-SINGAPORE/NEW YORK, April 30 (Reuters) - Asian stocks rose to a fresh seven-week high on Thursday, lifted by encouraging early results from a COVID-19 treatment trial, though bonds and currencies held cautious ranges ahead of a European Central Bank meeting later in the day.
+SINGAPORE/SYDNEY, April 30 (Reuters) - Asian stocks rose to a seven-week high on Thursday, boosted by encouraging early results from a COVID-19 treatment trial, though bonds and currencies stuck to cautious ranges ahead of a European Central Bank meeting later in the day.

-Anthony Fauci, the top U.S. infectious disease official, said Gilead's GILD.O antiviral remdesivir will become the standard of care for COVID-19 after early results from a trial seemed to show it helped speed recovery.

-The news rallied Wall Street on Wednesday and lifted MSCI's broadest index of Asia-Pacific shares, excluding Japan .MIAPJ0000PUS, by 0.8% to its highest since mid-March.
+U.S. and European stock futures gained throughout the session, with EuroSTOXX futures STXEc1 and FTSE futures FFIc1 last up more than 1% and S&P 500 futures ESc1 up about 0.7%.

+A 1.4% rise in MSCI's broadest index of Asia-Pacific shares, excluding Japan, .MIAPJ0000PUS has it tracking toward a weekly gain of more than 5%, its best in three weeks.

+"The path for the euro in the near-term will depend on the mix of measures introduced," he said, with targeted credit action likely to reduce domestic risks and offer support, while a "wait-and-see" stance from the bank could weigh on the currency.

+Japan's Nikkei .N225 jumped 2.8% to a seven-week high and Australia's ASX 200 .AXJO rose 2.7%, with the mood further supported by South Korea reporting no new domestic coronavirus cases for the first time since its Feb.
+29 peak.

-Japan's Nikkei .N225, returning from a holiday on Wednesday, jumped 2.5% to a seven-week high as well, catching up on the week's gains.
-More caution was evident in other asset classes, with the U.S. dollar firm and U.S. futures steady.
+More caution was evident in other asset classes, with the U.S. dollar firm and U.S. Treasuries steady.

+"It's a hope-based rally rather than an evidence-based rally," said Anthony Doyle, cross-asset specialist at fund manager Fidelity International in Sydney.

+There are still worries about a second wave of infections, he said, adding that huge piles of cash waiting to go back into the markets suggest investor confidence remains subdued.

 "Any positive medical development is helpful," said Westpac FX analyst Sean Callow.

-"But no-one should be counting on a major breakthrough - the key for markets is control of the spread of the virus," he said, another front where there are positive signs.
+"But no-one should be counting on a major breakthrough - the key for markets is control of the spread of the virus."

-"I think it is reasonable for markets to be less bearish than they were in mid-March...but it's far too early for a sustained rally in risk appetite, so we're probably due for a little bit of a pullback."

-Futures for Wall Street's S&P 500 ESc1 handed back early gains to turn flat and the dollar held its own against the risk-sensitive Antipodean currencies - rising for the first time in a week against the Aussie and kiwi.
-AUD/

-Brent crude LCOc1 and U.S. crude CLc1 futures each rose more than 6% amid optimism that a storage squeeze is not as bad as first feared, and that demand for fuel may soon return.
+Brent crude LCOc1 and U.S. crude CLc1 futures each rose about $2 a barrel amid optimism that a storage squeeze is not as bad as first feared, and that demand for fuel may soon return.
 O/R

 Global assetshttp://tmsnrt.rs/2jvdmXl